kavanwills/daytwostuff/README.md

 # daytwostuff
-day2stuff.py contains the answers to the questions
+day2stuff.py contains the answers to the questions (including the recipe)